Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

     NOTE: Device keys are used to automatically generate a SAS token for authentication, which is only valid for one hour.

 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.

+- Have the [ESP8266 board support](https://github.com/esp8266/Arduino#installing-with-boards-manager) installed on Arduino IDE.
+ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.

+    - ESP8266 boards are not natively supported by Arduino IDE, so you need to add them manually.
+    - Follow the [instructions](https://github.com/esp8266/Arduino#installing-with-boards-manager) in the official Esp8266 repository.

 - Have one of the following interfaces to your Azure IoT Hub set up:
   - [Azure Command Line Interface](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) utility installed, along with the [Azure IoT CLI extension](https://github.com/Azure/azure-iot-cli-extension).